 Short-haul flights: The way to maximize JetBlue TrueBlue points

 Let's consider a shorter, cheaper ticket.
-JetBlue is selling Fort Lauderdale (FLL) to Atlanta (ATL) for $93.90 in the Blue cabin on many dares in early 2024.
+JetBlue is selling Fort Lauderdale (FLL) to Atlanta (ATL) for $93.90 in the Blue cabin on many dates in early 2024.
 I do want to point out that this is a $25 premium over Blue Basic.

 The same award runs 5,600 JetBlue points and $5.60.
-Doing the math, this is a value of 1.58 cents per point, at the upper range of value you can get out of JetBlue points.
+Doing the math, this is a value of 1.58 cents per point — at the upper range of value you can get out of JetBlue points.

 Here's another short-haul example, flying from Boston (BOS) to Richmond (RIC).
 I selected a Blue fare that costs $118.90.